 On the other hand, security gate malfunctions, lift faults, impact damage, hallway lighting, blocked sewers and fallen trees are examples of issues your Owners Corporation will handle.

 The best way to think of it is to ask: “Does this affect my building’s common property or services?”
 Problems relating to common property are Owners Corporation issues.

 By the way, although we’ve all done it, locking yourself out of your apartment is not an Owners Corporation matter!

 For after hours emergencies Tymaline Building Services are available on 0418 362 023.

 Please note, if the matter is not an Owners Corporation emergency you may be charged either a minimum call out fee of $360 or a minimum service fee for taking your call after hours of $40.

-Please click here and complete the contact form provided.
+Alternatively, please click here and complete the contact form provided.
 We’ll be in touch shortly.

 Yes.
 We encourage all Owners Corporations and their lot owners to use email as the principal means to obtain their official correspondence from us.